Expedition Safety Management

 First-class Leadership Team

-All our expeditions are lead by two Venture Force expedition leaders.
+All our expeditions are led by two Venture Force expedition leaders.
 Our expedition leaders are selected not just for their expedition experience and qualifications but also for their life experience and people skills.
 They fully understand our ethos and are trusted by us to lead safe and exciting expeditions.
-All our leaders have a have recent disclosure and barring checks (DBS/CRB) and are fully conversant and abide by all Venture Force codes of conduct and policies.
+All our leaders have recent disclosure and barring checks (DBS/CRB) and are fully conversant with and abide by all Venture Force codes of conduct and policies.